-Brain retains signs of childhood trauma—and a warning for substance abusersJune 12th, 2014 in Psychology & Psychiatry /
+Brain retains signs of childhood trauma—and a warning for substance abusersJune 12th, 2014 by Bill Hathaway in Psychology & Psychiatry /

 Brains of people mistreated in childhood have less brain volume in areas of the hippocampal complex shaded in yellow.
 These areas of the brain associated with emotion and memory processing may also put substance abusers at greater risk of relapse, a new Yale study shows.